directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 });
 ```

-This `action` hook will execute when an item is created in `books` collection.
+This `action` hook will be triggered when an item is created in `books` collection.
 This is achieved by specifying `books.items.create` as the event name.
-The `action` hooks can listen to several other events, you can look them up in the [Available Events](https://docs.directus.io/extensions/hooks.html#available-events) table.

 When executed a document will be created in an Elasticsearch `books` index containing the newly created item fields which was accessed from the `meta` object.
 The `meta` object includes the ID of the newly created item in the `key` property and the item fields in the `payload` property.